-American College of Gastroenterology
+American College of Gastroenterology8

 Scintigraphic gastric emptying of solids is the standard for the evaluation of gastric emptying and the diagnosis of gastroparesis.
-Alternative approaches for assessment of gastric emptying include WMC wireless capsule motility testing and 13C-spirulina 13 C-breath testing using octanoate or spirulina incorporated into a solid meal; they require further validation before they can be considered as alternates to scintigraphy for diagnosis of gastroparesis.
-(Conditional (conditional recommendation, moderate low level of evidence).
+Alternative approaches for assessment of gastric emptying include WMC testing and 13C-spirulina breath testing.
+(Conditional recommendation, low quality of evidence).